Want to enjoy your favorite treats through the holidays without gaining extra pounds and harming your health? Here’s my secret: ease back on sugar!

 In general, I’m not a fan of sugar.
 Excess sugar, as I tell everyone, is a primary cause of atherosclerosis because it generates inflammation in the body; promotes weight gain, metabolic syndrome, and diabetes; and accelerates the aging process.
 Sugar also hits the pleasure centers of our brains, so sugary foods are our “go-to” crutch for relaxation.
-When stressed and want to chill out, we don’t usually get the urge for kale, alas.
+When stressed and wanting to chill out, we don’t usually get the urge for kale, alas.

 But here we are with the holidays.
 Expect to be presented with pies, cakes, candy, and other treats.
 How can you have some sugar, eat it too, and not gain weight?

-Here are my strategies for staying healthy during the holidays:
+Some strategies for staying healthy during the holidays: